Religion in Bangladesh: Jainism

 Jainism likely reached the Bengal region, including what is now Bangladesh, by the 5th century BCE.
 The religion thrived alongside Buddhism and Hinduism in ancient Bengal, during the Pala dynasties, during 8th to 12th centuries and Sena dynasty from 11th to 12th centuries, Jains enjoyed patronage, leading to the establishment of temples and communities.

 They contributed to the cultural and architectural development in the region.
 Alexander Cunningham first discovered a Jaina image at Mahasthangarh (Mahasthangad) in 1879, which was later on moved to the Varendra Research Museum, in 1912.

 In the 19th and early 20th centuries, Jains migrated to urban areas during British colonial rule.
 After the Partition of India in 1947, many Jains migrated to India due to communal tensions and demographic changes, significantly reducing their population in Bangladesh.
 There are approximately 1,000 Jains living in Bangladesh now.

 Other religions

-Bangladesh has a very small number of Sarnaist followers, mostly Mundas or Santalis.
+Animism and folk religions

+A place of worship of traditional Meitei deities called Umang Lai of Sanamahism in Moulvibazar, Bangladesh.

+Sarnaist place of worship used by the Santal people in Dinajpur, Bangladesh.

+Animism and folk religions exist in Bangladesh's Chittagong Hill Tracts, among non-Bengali indigenous minorities in North Bengal, parts of Sylhet division and the Garo Hills of Mymensingh division.
+In the Bangladeshi religious census, animistic or tribal religions are sometimes recorded under Hinduism, Buddhism, Christianity or "Others".
+Animistic religions in Bangladesh include Sanamahism, Sari Dharam, Sarnaism and others.
+Sanamahism has followers in Bangladesh.
+It is primarily practiced by Meiteis and some Khasis, who mainly live in the Mymensingh and Sylhet divisions.
+Bangladesh also has a very small number of Sarnaist or Sari Dharam followers, mostly Mundas or Santalis.
+They primarily live in Rangpur and Rajshahi divisions.
+Other animistic, shamanistic or folk religions in Bangladesh include Songsarek, practiced by the Garo; Sakhua, practiced by the Lushai, Pankho, Bawm and Khyang; Krama, practiced by the Mru, Khumi and Chak; Niamtre, practiced by the Jaintia/Pnar; Ka Niam Khasi, practiced by the Khasi; Tripuri folk religion, practiced by the Tripuri; and Kiratism, practiced by some Rai communities in Bangladesh.
+In Bangladesh, some Chakma, Tanchangya, Marma, Rakhine (Arakanese) and Burmese communities also practice Burmese/Marma/Arakanese folk religion.
+These traditions are largely influenced by Buddhism and Hinduism, with rituals and beliefs that mix folk practices with Buddhist and Hindu elements.